secretsciencelab/secretcampfire/docs/FAQ.md

 ## I have a suggestion / I found a problem / Please halp / I want to contribute / I want to thank you from the bottom of my heart / I am a big fan

 You can email me at kalona@secretcampfire.com.
 I read every email but I can't guarantee I'll answer every one.
 Thousands of people have joined already and more keep flooding in since Tumblr died.
 I'm only human, unfortunately, and I just can't do everything.
-That said, I give highest priority to brilliant suggestions and serious problems.
+That said, I give highest priority to clever suggestions and serious problems.
 And because of my delicate ego, I will always welcome flattery and praise.

 ---